USS Vega (AF-59): Post-Vietnam War operations

 Vega and in the Gulf of Tonkin, March 1975.

 Vega returned to San Francisco, California, on 4 August, following a circuitous route via Cebu and Subic Bay, Philippines; Hong Kong, British Crown Colony; Buckner Bay, Okinawa; and Pearl Harbor.
 A tally of the ships' activities on her most eventful WestPac cruise showed the ship to have completed some 105 underway, 15 boat, and 38 vertical replenishments -— the last utilizing the capabilities of helicopters for rapid and increased transport of supplies from ship to ship.
 A total of some 2,848.9 tons of provisions, including 136.8 tons of refugee supplies, were transferred.
 The ship then underwent restricted availability from 18 to 19 August.

 For the remainder of the ship's active service career with the United States Navy, Vega operated off the U.S. West Coast, conducting local operations, and later deployed to the Philippines, Hong Kong, Taiwan, Japan, and Okinawa for her final WestPac deployment.
 She arrived at San Francisco on 21 December 1976 and immediately commenced leave and upkeep.

 Inactivation and decommissioning

 On 21 January 1977, Vega shifted to berth 23 south, Mare Island Naval Shipyard, to commence standdown prior to inactivation.
 She was decommissioned on 29 April 1977 and struck from the Navy list the same day.

+The USS Vega's steering wheel is on display in the Veterans Memorial Association's 1st floor meeting room in Eugene Oregon.